wasalm/LoRaWAN-P2P-Tally-light/README.md

 	- __WS2812B_PIN__: ModeMCU pin that is connected to the ledstrip. *Default `D3`.*
 - Other settings
 	- __LOW_BATTERY_VOLTAGE__: Voltage that is considered low. *Default 2200mV.*
+	- __broadcastAddress__: This is the mac address the message is forwarded to.

+The folder `/firmware-relay` contains the source code that one has to flash to a Sonoff S26R2.
+This way the relay will switch when the door opens.
+Using VSCode and PlatformIO one can compile and flash the microcontroller.
+The main code is inside `main.cpp`.

 # Wiring
 Unless changed, connect the led strip as follows: